Installation

 Running a database

 Some (actually, most) crawlers in zavod use the cache and some other things that get read from the database.
+Zavod uses sqlite by default, but once you need concurrent access to the database, use Postgres.
+Zavod creates the tables automatically.

 To bring a database up for local development:

-docker compose -f ../docker-compose.yml up -d db # Bring up a dev database
+docker compose -f docker-compose.dev.yml up -d db

 # Your probably want to put this in your .envrc